-Bristol Technical Education Center's certificate programs are measured by hours - 900 related instruction hours for post-graduate students and 720 hours for high school students.
+Bristol Technical Education Center's certificate programs are measured by hours - 900 related instruction hours for postgraduate.
 Support is given when requested and as needed.
 Additional time to complete a program may be arranged, if extenuating circumstances arise.

-Internal Transfers between Career and Technical Education Programs (Post-Graduate Students)
+Internal Transfers between Career and Technical Education Programs

-Post-graduate students may request a transfer to another technology program through the school counselor.
-The school counselor, the Department Head of both the current and the requested program will review each request.
+Students may request a transfer to another technology program through the school counselor.
+The school counselor, the department head of both the current and the requested program will review each request.
 Each decision will be based on available space, current performance, and attendance record.
-Students wishing to transfer will be expected to shadow for at least one day in the requested program before a decision is made.
+Students wishing to transfer will be expected to shadow in the requested program before a decision is made.
 Transfers will not be considered after September 30th each school year.

-External Transfers (All Students)
+External Transfers

-The unique structure and sequence of our career and technology programs of study do not align with the structure and sequence of similar programs offered within the State of Connecticut, including our four-year CTHSS sister schools.
-Hence, they are currently no transfer options for students interested in transferring to another institution, or having credits earned at another institution transferred and applied to their program of study at Bristol TEC.
+The unique structure and sequence of our career and technology programs of study do not align with the structure and sequence of similar programs offered within the State of Connecticut, including our four-year CTECS sister schools.
+Hence, there are currently no transfer options for students interested in transferring to another institution, or having credits earned at another institution transferred and applied to their program of study at Bristol TEC.
 Questions related to transfers should be directed to our school counselor.